Vantiq/vantiq-python-sdk/docs/api.md

 For topics, this will subscribe to any messages published on that topic.
 The name of the topic is required (_e.g._, `/some/topic`).

+For services, this will subscribe to any messages published to the named service event.
+The name of the service and service event is required, and should be passed into the resource id as service_name/event_name.

 For types, this will subscribe to the specified type event.
 The name of the type and the operation (_i.e._, `insert`, `update`, or `delete`) are required.